CDCgov/data-exchange-routing/fns-routing/fn-ingestion-router/README.md

 fileconfigs.json in resources folder contains the mappings for message_type from the files' metadata and the output folders.

-Accepted message type are CASE and ELR for HL7 files and empty message type for CSV
+Accepted message types are CASE and ELR for HL7 files and empty message type for CSV

 ## fileconfigs.json:
 ``` json